How To Play All The 'Legend Of Zelda' Games In Chronological And Release Order

 Platform: Wii/Wii U

-While things get confusing quite quickly with the Zelda timeline, one of the things that we can all agree on is that Skyward Sword is the entry point for the overall narrative – going way further back than any other core game in the franchise has done.
+While things get confusing quite quickly with the Zelda timeline, one of the things that we can all agree on is that Skyward Sword is the entry point for the overall narrative – going way further back than any other core game in the franchise ever has.

 So many key parts of the franchise are established here – so much so that we don’t think any future game in the main series will ever go as far back as this one did.
 It would be fun to be proven wrong on that, though!